CKalitin/ckalitin.github.io/_posts/1914-11-11-s-curve-examples.md

 ![Image description]({{site.url}}/assets/images/s-curve-examples/Chart-MobileInternet.jpg){: width="420" .align-center}
 ![Image description]({{site.url}}/assets/images/s-curve-examples/Chart-EVMarketShare.jpg){: width="420" .align-center}

+<a href="https://docs.google.com/spreadsheets/d/1jXpCkFLl7Gyy0wmI-rIuWAXR_NwLOPIjxLCfmX2XnO0/edit?usp=sharing">Source of the charts</a>

 As you can see, all of these charts follow the same pattern.
 It's important to note that I didn't cherry pick any of these, I just searched for growth curves of early technologies and pixel counted to get the data you see above.
+Whether this introduces bias is up to you, but if you find any growth curves that don't follow the S curve, please <a href="https://x.com/CKalitin">immediately send me a message</a>.
+Such information would be extremely important, my preferred method of contact is carrier pigeon.